 While Emergency mental health services are not directly tied to the child welfare and Juvenile justice system and CWES are not based on mental health needs, it is important that Contractors recognize where or when their child welfare/juvenile justice services overlap with the emerging Children’s mental health initiatives.
 Such appreciation by Contractors will ensure the Contractor’s activities are closely coordinated in order to meet needs related to safety and Permanency as well as needs related to mental health.

 CWES shall be available Statewide in each of the Agency’s Service Areas and accessible to Children and families in each Iowa county.
 CWES must be available close to a Child’s home with programmatic intent to divert referrals from Placement into a shelter bed.
 Contractors shall develop strong community coalitions that include, at a minimum, the CWES referral network, the judicial system, and community resources.
 These community coalitions shall be used to develop CWES approaches that will consider and utilize all available alternatives to Out-of-Home Placement before that becomes necessary.
-Removing a Child from their home should not be the first but the last approach.
+Removing a Child from their home shall not be the first but the last approach.
 Contractors shall provide access to an array of CWES, from the least restrictive to most restrictive settings as necessary.

-Services should be flexible, but as individualized as necessary to best meet the unique needs of eligible Children.
+Services shall be flexible, but as individualized as necessary to best meet the unique needs of eligible Children.
 CWES will be based on the following principles:

 Child welfare Crisis Intervention and Stabilization activities are immediate, individually responsive to Child and Family needs, and provided In The Home (or foster home, school, or community) if at all possible.